 Abstract

 Background: Rabies is a neglected zoonotic viral disease that occurs worldwide expects Antarctica.
-Rabies is an endemic throughout the world and they mostly affect poor and vulnerable population who live in remote areas.
-Death is rarely reported and human vaccine and immunoglobulins exist for rabies, however they are not accessible to the needy people.
+Rabies is endemic throughout the world and they mostly affect poor and vulnerable population who live in remote areas Death is rarely reported and human vaccine and immunoglobulins exist for rabies, however they are not accessible to the needy people.
 About 60 000 people die per year mostly in Africa.
 Domestic animal especially dogs are responsible for transmission of the virus through bites, scratches or saliva.
 Clinical symptoms may include unexplained tingling, fever, headache, and confusion.
 As the virus spreads to the central nervous system fatal inflammation of the spinal cord and brain develops.
-Rabies cause short and long term illness such as paralytic, hydrophobia.

 Methods: a scoping reviewed and data were collected from five databases namely: PubMed central, biomedical central, HINARI, Google scholar and EBS Cohost.
 Only articles from 2010-2020 were used and only ten articles were search or meet the objectives of the study.